 Been looking for something different to do on the weekends?
-We recommend the Oyster Roast at The George Washington Hotel – happening every Friday night!
-From 6 to 8 pm on their Sundowner Patio weather permitting or in the restaurant, you can enjoy awesome oysters and of course, fabulous drinks to go along with!
+We recommend tasting an oyster at The George Washington Hotel, you can enjoy awesome oysters and of course, fabulous drinks to go along with!

 Most people either love or hate oysters, and if you’re unfamiliar with them, chances are you are not likely to try them.
 Truth is, oysters are delicious!
 They are versatile, they are unique, and there are so many different kinds worth trying.
 So many varieties of oysters are raised right here in Virginia, meaning we have access to some of the freshest and most delicious ones!

 Virginia is the Oyster Capital of the east coast and a national favorite.
-Virginia is also the largest producer of fresh wild-catch oysters and farm-raised oysters in the country.
-Due to the eight distinct oyster regions in the state, there is a great tasting oyster for everyone.
+The largest producer of fresh wild-catch oysters and farm-raised oysters in the country.
+There are eight distinct oyster regions in the state, there is a great tasting oyster for everyone.
 The Virginia Oyster Trail celebrates the watermen and the oysters our state’s water gives to us throughout the year.
 Hitting local restaurants, oyster farms, seafood companies, state parks, and more all throughout the coast and indulging in the tastes of the eight different regions.

 Along with the oyster renaissance, there has been one with Virginia Scallops too.
 Scallops were prevalent in the Chesapeake Bay up until 1933 when a super hurricane wiped out all of the eelgrass habitat the scallops need to live.
 Within the past decade there has been a movement to regrow this eelgrass habitat.
 It is still early in the rebuilding of the Virginia Scallops but if the Virginia Scallops become as popular as the oysters that could boost the Virginia economy since scallops sell for a lot more per pound than oysters.